Fizzadar/pyinfra-performance/README.md

 For each deployment tool:

-+ Bring up a set of empty/clean hosts
-+ Run & time a clean deploy
-+ Restart the boxes
++ Clear out any old test files/directories/users (see `deploy/cleanup.py`)
-+ Run & time a repeat deploy
++ Run the test deploy twice